 Electricity

 Repair category 2

 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
 The installation in this property appears relatively modern but there is no evidence of a recent test.
+It is also recommended that the redundant fuse box is removed.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.